fruitfuljs/docs/MIGRATING.md

 ```sh
 npm deprecate <your-old-package-name> "This package is now available at @fruitful/<your-package-name>"
 ```

-After you've made your request, one of our admins is going to invite you into our GitHub organization.
-At this point, you should be able to transfer your repository using GitHub's included tools.

-Of course, your repository is going to enjoy the same benefits that all others have, such as access to our tooling (Danger, Greenkeeper, Travis, etc.) and our community.

 _(This document is a living document.
 The process of migration might change as time goes on, and as such, this document will get updated as well)_